 Remote work is more than just an advancement in technology, it is something that has the potential to help us work, manage, and lead.

-This is not all positive though. remote office management has its own set of challenges.
+This is not all positive though the remote office management has its own set of challenges.

 Challenges of managing remote employees